Hablamos Español Insurance Companies We Work With

 If it is wrong

-Audits can be disputed when class codes or payroll were applied incorrectly.
+Audits can often be disputed when class codes or payroll were applied incorrectly.
 The case rests on documentation.
-A workers comp review checks the worksheet against your real operation and helps you correct an overcharge.
+A workers comp review looks at the worksheet against your real operation and helps you correct an overcharge.
 Requirements vary by state, so verify specifics with your state agency.

 What many people don't realize